01What Is an EIN?

 In general, if you change your business structure, you will need a new EIN.
 Also, if you are a sole proprietor and file for bankruptcy, you will need to have an EIN if you did not have one before.

 If you were operating as a sole proprietor and incorporate your business, add a business partner or purchase or inherit an existing business, or you are now operating as a sole proprietorship, you will need a new EIN.

-Lean About Employer Identification Numbers
+How to Get an Employer Identification Numbers

 The majority of women business owners in the private sector own sole proprietorships.
 This type of business structure may not require an employee identification number (EIN) from the Internal Revenue Service (IRS), but it is still a good idea to get one if you plan to have employees.